The Environment Consultant

 IFC Performance Standards

-Overview of the IFC performance standards
+What are the IFC performance standards

-The IFC Performance Standards provide a set of guidelines that outline the necessary steps to manage environmental and social risks effectively.
 These standards are designed to help businesses and stakeholders assess and mitigate potential impacts that could arise from development projects.
-The standards are composed of eight key performance areas that cover diverse concerns:
+The standards are composed of eight key performance areas:

 • PS 1: Assessment and Management of Environmental and Social Risks and Impacts